 The mean annual salary for phlebotomists is $37,380 as of May 2021.
 How much you earn as a phlebotomist can vary depending on factors like where you live and work.
 Phlebotomists in outpatient care centers and medical and diagnostic labs tend to earn more, with an annual mean salary between $38,040 and $38,220.
 The salary may be lower in other facilities, including hospitals and doctor's offices .

 Although this salary is lower than the mean salary in the United States, it is comparable to similar health care jobs.
-According to the US Bureau of Labor Statistics, the mean annual salary for health care support occupations is $10 less than a phlebotomist .
 However, the agency does predict job opportunities for phlebotomists will grow much faster than average for all occupations by 2030.
-There were 129,600 jobs in 2020, which is expected to increase by 28,800 within the next eight years .
+There were 135,500 jobs in 2021, which is expected to increase by 13,900 by 2031 .

 Read more: Phlebotomist Salary and Career Guide